pebblecode/pebble-handbook/hiring-great-talent/recruitment-process.md

 ## Compensation Planning

-This will depend on the person, but we need to be able to make an attractive offer to the candidate.
+The compensation package will depend on the person.
+For the right candidate we need to be able to make an attractive offer.
 This will include salary, benefits, an indication of potential to grow and ideally an indication of potential bonuses.
 It may also be worth mentioning share options and the potential path to Technical Director of pebble {code}.
 Top people will require top compensation.

-## Close Candidate
+## Closing the Candidate

-It is important that this is done quickly.
-We must get the offer into the hands of the candidate the next day at the latest.
-We must also come up with something quirky and fun that we can do to endear the candidate to the company.
-Ideas always welcome, but suggest pub drinks as an MVP so that the candidate can meet members of the team.
+If after the face to face interview, the team you are working with collectively feel confident about a candidate, you will need to close the candidate quickly and get an offer to the candidate by the next day at the latest.

 ## Retrospective

-This is the most important thing (inline with client ecstasy) that we will do as a business if we are to grow.
-We must therefore continually improve this process by running through a retrospective after the hire/no-hire decision.
+Our hiring processes is a continuously evolving process.
+As pebble {code} grows, so too will our hiring needs.
+It is important for us to run retrospectives on our hiring process in the same way we do for client projects.

+Our goal is to identify actions that can help us improve our hiring process and eliminating unreasonable work and fully draw on the creativity of pebble folks through experimentation.

 **Related Links:**
 [Retrospective Guidance](https://github.com/pebblecode/pebble-handbook/blob/master/hiring-great-talent/process/retrospective.md)